1. A FALSE POLICE REPORT

 despite all of Elton's threatening and illegal behavior.

-In fact, Chula Vista Elementary School District's school board and
+In fact, Chula Vista Elementary School District's school board

-Kathleen Elton's allegations against Maura Larkins.
+of Kathleen Elton's allegations against Maura Larkins.

 How did Maura Larkins come to know Kathleen Elton?
 Elton was